Valley’s Community Outreach/Impact Philosophy

 At Valley we go to local high schools to put on Reality Fairs to teach high school students about real life budgeting.
 This will consist of the students being placed in a job/family where they will have to go table to table to get a mortgage/rent, phone, utilities, etc...
 At the end we will take a look over their budget to see how they did.
 We will also give them any advice we see necessary.

 Also, Valley has partnered up with the Billings All High School Celebration Committee to be the title sponsor.
-This consists of helping fund a sober party the night of graduation for Billings Senior, West and Skyview high school as well as a parade for each high school, plus much more.
+This consists of helping fund a sober party the night of graduation for Billings Senior, West and Skyview high school as well as a volunteer at their events, plus much more!

 The Historic Babcock Theatre